buzzdecafe/buzzdecafe.github.com/_posts/2016-12-29-chain-chain-chain.md

     {% endhighlight %}

 You can look at a function from `x` to `a` as a _wrapper_ around its return value `a`.
-Iy is analogous to an Array wrapping its elements.
+It is analogous to an Array wrapping its elements.

 Now use `x -> y` as sugar for `Function x y`: